 Chronic sciatica is persistent and intense.
 This condition may require you to work with a physical therapist and exercise to reduce the pain.
 Depending on the severity of chronic sciatica, your doctor may prescribe prescription painkillers and possibly even a steroid injection.

 It is possible that it could take several months to recover from acute sciatica symptoms, and much longer in cases of chronic sciatica.
 Listening to your doctor and following his or her treatment plan is a good way to help reduce symptoms and get your life back on track.
-However, it is important to understand that recovery can take some time and may not ever be completely successful.
+However, it is important to understand that recovery can take some time and may not ever be entirely successful.

 Sciatica can be a painful and life-altering condition to deal with.
 As such, it is important to take it seriously and visit your doctor to establish a treatment plan to help manage the symptoms.